feenkcom/RemoteServiceReplication/design/RemoteServiceReplication.md

 ## Data Object Encoding

 Data Objects are not treated as objects in their own rights.
-They are always encoded as immediate values and encoded in-line in another object.
+They are always encoded as immediate values and encoded in-line in another object or command.
 An object reference of 0 is used to denote the start of a data object.
-The object immediately follows.
+The encoded object follows.

 ## Command Identifiers